nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 >

 1. The user launches the application and does all the required steps to add a module with module code `CS2113T` to a list of modules.
-This is done by inputting the command `addmod CS2113T`.
+This is done by input of the command `addmod CS2113T`.

 1. The user then does all the required steps to add `2` hours of time spent in academic week `4` on `CS2113T`.
-This is done by inputting the command `addtime CS2113T 2 4`.
+This is done by input of the command `addtime CS2113T 2 4`.

 1. The user now types in a command: `minustime CS2113T 2 4`.
-This calls the minus time command from `Parser`.
+This calls the minustime command from `Parser`.
 `Parser` then calls the `minusTime()` method in `ModuleList` and passes `CS2113T`,`2` and `4` as parameters into the method.

 1. Within the `minusTime()` function, it will first check if the module code is valid by calling `checkIfModuleValid()` function.
 If the module code is valid, `checkIfModuleValid()` function will return true.

-1. Within the `minusTime()` function, it will then check if the module exists in the module list storage by calling `checkIfModuleExist()` function.
+1. Within the `minusTime()` function, it will check if the module exists in the module list storage by calling `checkIfModuleExist()` function.
 If the module does exist, the `checkIfModuleExist()` function will return true.

-1. Within the `minusTime()` function, it will then check if the time input is valid by calling `checkIfTimeValid()` function.
+1. Within the `minusTime()` function, it will also check if the time input is valid by calling `checkIfTimeValid()` function.
 If the time input is valid, the `checkIfTimeValid()` function will return true.

-1. Within the `minusTime()` function, it will then check if the week input is valid by calling `checkIfWeekValid()` function.
+1. Within the `minusTime()` function, it will subsequently check if the week input is valid by calling `checkIfWeekValid()` function.
 If the week input is valid, the `checkIfWeekValid()` function will return true.

 1. Within the `minusTime()` function, it will then check if there is an existing actual workload for this module by calling the `doesActualTimeExist()` function.
 If the module has an existing workload, the `doesActualTimeExist()` function will return true.

-1. Within the `minusTime()` function, it will then check if the hours the user wish to remove is more than the existing hours by calling the `doesHoursExceedTotal()` function.
+1. Within the `minusTime()` function, it will lastly check if the hours the user wish to remove is more than the existing hours by calling the `doesHoursExceedTotal()` function.
 If the module has an existing workload, the `doesHoursExceedTotal()` function will return true.

-1. A time of `2` hours in academic week `4` will now be removed from the actual workload of the `CS2113T` module.
+1. A time of `2` hours in academic week `4` will be removed from the actual workload of the `CS2113T` module.

-1. The system will print the string `2 hours have been removed from CS2113T`
+1. The system will print the output string `2 hours have been removed from CS2113T`

-1. The actual workload is updated in storage.
+1. The actual workload gets updated in storage.

 The following sequence diagram illustrates what happens when a user executes `minusTime CS2113T 2 4`.